Optometrists Central Coast(6)

 Bad Contact Lens Habits to Leave Behind

 Are you a contact lens wearer?
 If so, you know how easy it is to fall into bad habits with your lenses.
-Whether sleeping in them or not properly disinfecting them, bad contact lens habits can lead to major problems.
-That’s why we’ve compiled this list of bad contact lens habits that you should leave behind in 2023.
+Whether sleeping in them or not properly disinfecting them, bad contact lens habits can lead to major problems, including serious eye infections like conjunctivitis.

 contact lenses